Wiang Kum Kam, the ruined city

-The Wat E-Kang is believed to date back to the 16th century.
+This ruin is believed to date back to the 16th century.
 The original name of the temple is unknown.
-The local people named the temple after the monkeys called “kang” in Northern Thai language.
+Local people named the temple after the monkeys called “kang” in Northern Thai language.
 The Fine Arts Department started work on the ruins in 1985.
 Wat E-Kang has a chedi and a viharn.
 The well-preserved chedi is one of the most impressive of this ancient city.
 Not much remains of the viharn.
 Wat E-Kang was the location of a show during the 2nd Asia-Pacific Water Summit in Chiang Mai in May 2013.
-Especially for this show they constructed a huge temporary building from where delegates could enjoy a sound-and-light show with dancers in front of the chedi.
-In August 2018 the building was still there, now it is gone.

 Wat Nan Chang

-Wat Nan Chang Dates back to the 16th or 17th-century.
-The Fine Arts Department excavated this ruin in the years 2002 and 2003, The ruins were submerged under almost two meters of sediment.
+This ruined temple is very close to Wat E-Kang and dates back to the 16th or 17th-century.
+The Fine Arts Department excavated this ruin in the years 2002 and 2003.
+Almost two meters of sediment covered the ruins.
 They probably built the temple to face the Ping River which ran a different course many centuries ago.

 Wat Phaya Mangrai

-The temple was named after the King Mengrai or Mangrai.
-This ruins is very close to the south-eastern side of Wat Phrachao Ong Dam.
+The temple was named after King Mangrai.
+This temple ruin is very close to the south-eastern side of Wat Phrachao Ong Dam.